dribnet/purvs/README.md

 Added code to change the size of each point based on the map as well, so that squares appear slightly larger, helping remove some white space.

+Explored mapping point size more to create size gradients